IGreisenI/WallSystem/README.md

 In the project there is also a drawing system to allow the user to draw walls in the scene.
 Scenes for mouse and vr drawing can be found under Assets->DrawingWalls->Sample.
 Once a line is drawn, the system converts it into a wall using a list of Vector3 points, generating rectangular geometry between points with proper UV mappings.

+In this project for models I am using a free https://assetstore.unity.com/packages/3d/environments/historic/polylised-medieval-desert-city-94557 asset.
+I am using Naughty Attributes for the buttons in the inspectors https://github.com/dbrizov/NaughtyAttributes.
+And for Debugging in VR I am using DebugXR, by Tobiesen https://assetstore.unity.com/packages/tools/gui/in-game-debug-log-for-ar-and-vr-devices-174780.

 ## Features

 - **Wall Generation**: Create walls using a list of Vector3 points.